HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 ## Conclusion

-The definition of empirical quantiles is extremely natural from a theoretical perspectice.
+The definition of empirical quantiles is a literal translation of the probablistic quantiles to the setting of discrete data-sets.

-The definition of interpolated quantiles is natural from the implementation, where one starts by sorting D and interpolates between the min and max.
+The definition of interpolated quantiles is natural form the implementation perspective.

-As a sanity check both implementations satisfy the desireable properties from our list.
+As a sanity check both versions satisfy the desirable properties from our list.

+Both quantiles are covered in the encyclopedic Hydman-Fan paper as Types 1,2 and Type 7 respectively.
+So they can be regarded as well established.

+One advantage of the interpolated quantile function is, that is continues, whereas the empirical quantile function is piece-wise constant with discrete jumps.
+This property makes the interpolated quantile more suitable for use in plotting applications like the QQ-plot.

 One advantage of the empirical quantile is that it gives exact answers to the practical problem of bounding ratios of samples above/below a threshold.

-One qalitative difference is that the empirical quantile is piecewise constant with discrete jumps, whereas the interpolated quantile is piecewise linear and continues.
-This property makes the interpolated quantile more suitable for use in quantile-plots like the QQ-polot.
+This feature makes empirical quantile more suitable for checking SLA/SLO bounds of e.g. latency distributions.

+In many cases there is not much of a difference between both versions.
+When samples are close together, so will be the quantiles in that area.
+When samples are far appart, like in the long tail of a distibution, the differences can be very substancial.

 Apparently most software products prefer to compute interpolated quantiles.
 Somewhat shockingly for the author, support for empirical quantiles is often entirely lacking, at least in the popular Python libraries.

 **Summary.**